C2SM/c2sm.github.io/models/cosmo.md

 and thus a few benchmark runs may be needed.
 An optimal setup is not trivial to find because the number of output-namelists, the number of fields and the number of IO-processors may change between different setups.
 In particular, overload on the IO-processors leads to additional runtime during model cleanup at the end of a job.
-Since the compute nodes are not released from the job, all of them will idle while the remainder of the output is processed. note that employing online compression can sometimes add substantially to the time and resources needed for IO
+Since the compute nodes are not released from the job, all of them will idle while the remainder of the output is processed. note that employing online compression can sometimes add substantially to the time and resources needed for IO.

 A brief overview on the actual workload on the IO-processors can be gained from the COSMO logs, when increasing the the verbosity-settings of the log (ldebug_io=.true., idbg_level=6):
 ```